anitab-org/mentorship-backend/README.md

 - [User Authentication](/docs/user_authentication.md) which is JSON Web Token (JWT) based and tells about the user authentication in the application.

 Understand more about our technical decisions made along with this project development in [Technical Decisions Wiki page](https://github.com/anitab-org/mentorship-backend/wiki/Technical-Decisions).

+### Poetry commands
+As said earlier, we use Poetry.
+It's simple yet powerful, but we know that many people use other package management tools.
+To get you up to speed with Poetry, below we listed a few basic commands you'll use the most:
+- `poetry install` - installs the dependencies from `pyproject.toml` package
+- `poetry add <package>` - adds the `<package>` to `pyproject.toml` and installs it
+- `poetry remove <package>`- removes the `<package>` from `pyproject.toml` and uninstalls it
+- `poetry shell` - spawns a shell within the virtual environment.
+Equivalent of `virtualenv activate`, for those familiar with [`virtualenv`](https://pypi.org/project/virtualenv/)
+- `deactivate` - deactivates the virtual environemnt.
+Counterpart for `poetry shell`.
+Use this when you finish work.

 ## Contributing